edandersen/edandersen/README.md

 ### Hi there, I'm Ed 👋

 I'm a software developer from the UK who has worked in Japan, London and Manchester.
-I build web and desktop apps with React, TypeScript, C#, .NET and others.
+I build web and desktop apps with React, TypeScript, C#, .NET Core and deploy them on AWS and Azure.

 [![Ed's GitHub stats](https://github-readme-stats.vercel.app/api?username=edandersen)](https://github.com/edandersen)